 The organic world acquires form, colour and movement..

 “It’s been more than thirty-five years since I started helping my father running our farm – says the owner, Settimo Pizzolato – Since then, my desire was the conversion to organic production, to rediscover the ancestral link between man and earth.
 Thanks to my determination, I could realize this dream and to spread around the world an environmentally friendly wine”.

 The new meeting point in Treviso

 We inaugurated the new winery on 29th May with the aim to create a meeting point for the Treviso community: a place where passion, people and wines meet and will share moments of leisure.
-The modern location enhances the importance given by the historic villa, represented in numerous maps of Villorba, also dating back to 1680, which has always been a symbol of hospitality and family union, so much so that it is depicted on the corporate emblem.
+The modern location enhances the importance given by the historic villa, represented in numerous maps of Villorba, also dating back to 1680, which has always been a symbol of hospitality and family union, so much so to be depicted on the corporate emblem.

 The project is signed by MADE associati, Adriano Marangon and Michela De Poli, architects in Treviso.
 The area of the offices is structured to be a representative image of the company and has a direct relationship with nature, through a reception area, a wine shop and a laboratory on the ground floor.